ankitbatra22/FactifAI/readme.md

 # FactifAI - AI-Powered Research Assistant

-FactifAI is an intelligent research assistant that combines academic papers and web results to provide comprehensive, research-backed answers to your questions.
+FactifAI is an intelligent research assistant that combines embedding search academic papers and a web result summary to provide comprehensive, research-backed answers to your questions.
 It uses advanced language models and semantic search powered by RAG (Retrieval-Augmented Generation) to deliver relevant, academically-grounded responses.

 ## Tech Stack